BlablaTara/SupportTool/README.md

 > This check displays the payload for the chosen field.
 - You can make several of these
+- Notice not to give your Count-check and Dropdown-check the same title

 **Status:**
 > If your payload contains a `status` field matching one of the values below, this will determine the item status.
 All other values will be treated as neutral.